LeusteanAndrei/UnityProject/README.md

 c - crouching, the character's collision box gets smaller by half its size ( the mesh doesn't change )

+scroll wheel - for zooming in with the camera

+mouse - for moving the camera ( there currently is a bug where the movement is a little jittery due to the camera  - for non-jittery movement test the sample scene where the camera is static )

 ### Basic gameplay
 sound bar - how loud the player is, gets higher when dropping objects